chrisputa/christianputa.github.io/_pages/about.md

 ---
 permalink: /
-title: "Immunobiology of exercise in healh and disease"
+title: "Immunobiology and physiology of exercise in healh and disease"
 excerpt: "About me"
 author_profile: true
 redirect_from: